How To Get Set Up For Google API Integration And Obtain Your API Key

 The URL for the Google Cloud Console is:

-Go to this website and log-in to your Google account if you’re not already logged-in.
-This is what it will look like when you first log-in:
+Follow the link above and log in to your Google account, if you’re not already logged in.
+This is what it will look like upon your first log-in:

 Step 2: Click on the “Select A Project” Drop-Down Menu and Select “New Project”

 Once you’ve logged in to the Google Cloud Console, click on the drop-down menu next to “Google Cloud Platform”.

 Step 3: Give the Project a Name and click “Create”